Westin Seattle: History

 The aging Benjamin Franklin wing was demolished in July 1980 for construction of a second, nearly identical tower.
 While work on the second tower went on, the company was renamed Westin Hotels.
 The Washington Plaza was the first property in the chain to be renamed, becoming The Westin Hotel on September 1, 1981.
 That same year, Westin opened a new corporate headquarters directly across the street in the Westin Building, which shared a parking garage with the hotel.
 The 137 m, 47-story north tower opened in June 1982 and remains the tallest hotel in the city.
-The Westin Seattle is currently the flagship property of the Westin brand.
+In 1997, alternative rock band Modest Mouse released an album which featured the towers on the cover.

-The hotel's two towers are featured on the cover art for the Modest Mouse album The Lonesome Crowded West.
+The Westin Seattle is the flagship property of Marriott’s premium upscale Westin brand of hotels and resorts.